abhiyankhanal/Social-Network-Webservice/Readme.md

 # APIs #

 ## Register ##
 - This api will register any new user in the server/db.
 It will create a `bearer` token using `jwt` which can be used for authorization purpose.
+Unique 10 million uid is generated which limits the number upto 10 million.

 ### Resource URL ###